We are NOW HIRING Certified and Non-Certified Police Officer Applicants

 With over 30 Specialty Units, we definitely have whatever it is that YOU are looking for in a Law Enforcement career.

-Stay tuned to our website to find out when we look again for qualified men and women to join our team and help build a safer Fort Lauderdale.
-If you have a desire to protect and a heart to serve the Fort Lauderdale community, you’re in the right place.
-As a Fort Lauderdale police officer you’ll be working in a large, diverse city with a growing population and many career opportunities.
+If you have a desire to protect and a heart to serve the Fort Lauderdale community, you are in the right place.
+As a Fort Lauderdale police officer you will be working in a large, diverse city with a growing population and many career opportunities.

 If you are out of state, please visit our Frequently Asked Questions section for more information on the process.

-Prospective applicants who are interested in applying in the future are encouraged to fill out a Job Interest Card with the City of Fort Lauderdale Human Resources by clicking the link below.
+Prospective applicants who are not currently certified but are interested in applying in the future are encouraged to fill out a Job Interest Card with the City of Fort Lauderdale Human Resources by clicking the link below.
 Ensure that you check the "Law Enforcement" box in the "Select Category" section of the card.

 You might be asking yourself what is the difference between a Certified and